ACCA Award Winners

 We know chorus and ensemble performers work as hard as anyone else on that stage.
 They’re just as dedicated as anyone else—and their work is just as important to the final product as anyone else’s.
 Equity honors our performers with more than a dozen awards, including the ACCA Award, which we’ve given to an Outstanding Broadway Chorus each season for a decade.
 Every member of the chorus receives an ACCA award, because we understand that choral performance only works when everyone pulls together.

-We also celebrate everyone on stage working together via the ritual of the Gypsy Robe, in which we ceremonially present the senior chorus member with a celebratory robe on opening night, which he or she parades around the stage while cast members touch the robe for good luck.
+We also celebrate everyone on stage working together via the ritual of the Legacy Robe, in which we ceremonially present the senior chorus member with a celebratory robe on opening night, which he or she parades around the stage while cast members touch the robe for good luck.
 The Robe tradition goes back 70 years, and is a meaningful moment that brings casts together as one in the moments before a new show opens on Broadway.

-We’re proud of our ACCA Award winners, and the Gypsy Robe tradition is meaningful to our Broadway performers.
+We’re proud of our ACCA Award winners, and the Legacy Robe tradition is meaningful to our Broadway performers.
 But these traditions can’t stand in for a Tony—the American theater’s highest honor.
 Please join us in asking the Tony Awards to honor our hardworking chorus and ensemble performers, without whom the Broadway theater you love couldn’t possibly happen.

 Broadway companies on opening night.
 Top: Frozen.
 Above: Miss Saigon.